 - Encourage our employees to work in an environmentally responsible manner.

 - Seek to conserve natural resources by ensuring the responsible use of energy, water and materials yet still provide the quality of service expected by our guests.

 - Measure performance and set objectives that will be regularly revisited with the aim of continual improvement by reducing, reusing or recycling in areas such as Water consumption, Waste materials produced and Energy consumption

 - Gain support from our customers and ensure that they are made aware of our environmental policy.

-- Source products that have minimal environmental impact.
-These include items such as packaging, recyclable products, local sourcing of services and products and energy efficient electrical equipment.
+- Source products that have a minimal environmental impact.
+These include items such as packaging, recyclable products, local sourcing of services and products and energy-efficient electrical equipment.

 - Work with our suppliers and contractors to ensure that they are made aware of our policy and that they have compatible policies for managing their impact on the environment.

 - Regularly conduct reviews to ensure the hotel operations remain compliant with this policy and to set or revise targets to ensure continual improvement for the future.

 - Provide all of our employees with the information, instructions and training necessary to fulfil this policy.